 It is mandated by NHSX in order to promote and help embed clinically safer working practice methods and patient safety solutions, enabled by IT, applied consistently across the NHS.
 It consists of two information standards:

-As Clinical Safety Officer for the rapid procurement programme, Maggie reviewed supplier clinical risk management documentation and led clinical risk management activities associated with deployment and optimisation of the products.
-This involved looking at what could go wrong, how badly it could go wrong, how likely it was to happen and what could be done to put it right.
+As Clinical Safety Officer for the rapid procurement program, Maggie reviewed supplier clinical risk management documentation and led clinical risk management activities associated with deployment and optimization of the products.
+This involved looking at what could go wrong, how badly it could go wrong, how likely it was to happen, and what could be done to put it right.

 - Nationally in response to COVID-19, general practice has moved from carrying out around 90% of consultations with patients as face-to-face appointments to managing more than 85% of consultations remotely and 95% of practices now having video consultation capability live with more being added.

-By working centrally and at pace we have helped minimise risk, maximise benefit and reduce duplication of effort, but have reinforced the importance of local risk ownership and local pathways
+- By working centrally and at pace we have helped minimize risk, maximize benefit and reduce duplication of effort, but have reinforced the importance of local risk ownership and local pathways.

-By taking a pragmatic and operational-focused approach we have encouraged people to see that Clinical Safety is not just about ticking a box.
-It is about adding value through a systemised and structured way of describing and measuring risk.
-This in turn quantifies the importance of transformational change and effective communication in delivering successful Health IT projects
+- By taking a pragmatic and operational-focused approach we have encouraged people to see that Clinical Safety is not just about ticking a box.
+It is about adding value through a systemized and structured way of describing and measuring risk.
+This, in turn, quantifies the importance of transformational change and effective communication in delivering successful Health IT projects.

-The experience, expertise and understanding of Clinical Risk Management within SCW has produced documentation and processes that will continue to be useful for NHSE/I, for Digital First Primary Care, for commissioners and, most importantly, for primary care organisations
+- The experience, expertise, and understanding of Clinical Risk Management within SCW has produced documentation and processes that will continue to be useful for NHSE/I, for Digital First Primary Care, for commissioners, and, most importantly, for primary care organizations.